 Do galvanized pipes cause trouble?

 Sometimes.
-Galvanized plumbing, or iron pipes, were popular prior to the 1960s.
+Galvanized plumbing, or iron pipes, were popular in homes built prior to the 1960s.
 However, they may cause low water pressure due to corroded or plugged-up pipes.
 And when galvanized plumbing goes bad, the fix can be expensive.